RethaD27/FSJ_Portfolio_Piece_RETDIA521_JSE2407_GroupA_Rethabile-Diale_FSJ03/README.md

 - **page.js**:
    The main page file for rendering the homepage content.
 This file is used as the entry point for the application's homepage, where it integrates components like `FilterSort`, `ProductGrid`, and `Pagination`.

+- **firebase.js**:
+   This file initializes Firebase and exports the Firestore database and authentication functionalities for use throughout the application.

+- **useAuth.js**:
+   A custom hook that manages user authentication, including sign-in and sign-out functions, leveraging Firebase Authentication.

+- **syncOfflineChanges.js**:
+   This file handles saving changes made offline and syncing them with Firestore when the application is back online.

+- **service-worker.js**:
+   Implements caching strategies to enhance performance and provide offline capabilities.

 ## Setup Instructions